 - The nation has also taken action to prevent and tackle the issue of violence against women.
 The support services for the victims and survivors of abuse have been strengthened, which include free legal help, national shelters, and referral mechanisms at the level of the municipality and had opened a “National Counseling Lines for Victims of Domestic Violence.”

 - There is also progress being made in the participation and decision-making capacities.
 For the first time in Albania, a female general was promoted in the armed force.

 - The government of Albania has improved and acquired a new family planning system where women can get access to needed reproductive services.

-- The Albanian government has also implemented the National National Action Plan for Children that increase the access to effective health care urgently for both mother and children which works to prevent weight-related problems and malnutrition, curbs the spreading of preventable diseases and reduces the rate of infection of HIV/AIDS and other sexually transmitted illnesses.
+- The Albanian government has also implemented the National National Action Plan for Children that increases the access to effective health care urgently for both mother and children, which works to prevent weight-related problems and malnutrition, curbs the spread of preventable diseases and reduces the rate of infection of HIV/AIDS and other sexually transmitted illnesses.

 Things to do in Albania